Screens // Masking

 Millibel A.T. side panels dropping down, or constant width with the Millibel

 panel across the top.
-The case thickness doubles and must be an
+The case depth doubles and must be an

 on-ceiling mounting.
 Plan on about a 90 - 130 pound product and